-I don’t know who created the traditions of the Finnish New Year, but I am pretty sure it was one very tired parent due to the Christmas hassle.
+I don’t know who created the traditions of the Finnish New Year, but I’m pretty sure it was one very tired parent due to the Christmas hassle.

-In my opinion, New Year is the most no-fuss occasion of the year, and I’d guess most people like it that way.
+In my opinion, New Year is the most no-fuss occasion of the year, and I’d guess most people like it that way, I certainly do.

-New Year’s Eve is the night when even children can try to stay up as late as they can.
+New Year’s Eve is the night when children are allowed to stay up as late as they can.
 Usually, they easily win the adults.

-By the way, we have a funny expression for staying awake late in Finnish: “Kukkua aamyöhön” which means “to cuckoo until the early hours”.
+By the way, we have a funny expression for staying up late in Finnish.
+It’s “kukkua aamyöhön” which means “to cuckoo until the early hours”.

 Five Effortless Finnish New Year’s Traditions

 Without further ado, here are the five key elements of the Finnish New Year.